-For the MBA Aspirants, the marathon has already begun with all major exams on the way.
-Important dates and exam dates for major national level management entrance exams have been announced and its time that you make sure your attempt for this year doesn’t go in vein.
+In this article find out list of some important MBA entrance exams conducted at national level whose dates will be announced soon.
 While CAT is considered to be the cornerstone as far as MBA entrance examinations are concerned, but we advise that you must also thoroughly prepare and appear for other management entrance examinations to open up multiple admission opportunities.

 Given below is a list of some other MBA Entrances that you can target beyond CAT to secure a seat in India’s top MBA institute(s).

 One of the most common mistakes that candidates regret at the end of MBA Entrance Exam season is adopting the CAT Only approach.
 Although the general syllabus of all major MBA entrance exams include Quantitative Ability, Verbal Ability and Data Interpretation & Logical Reasoning, the question type, style and at times the sections can different quite a lot.
-This year the exam is scheduled to take place on November 25, 2018.
+This year the exam is scheduled to take place in last week of November 2020.

 For instance, some MBA entrance examinations have a general knowledge section; whereas some like XAT and MICAT have a combination of objective and subjective questions.